pank-j/vite-css-module-treeshakable/README.md

 yarn link "css-modules-treeshaking"
 ```

-### Import the desired component and register it in the main.js as:
+### Import the desired component :
+... and register it in the main.js as
 ```sh
 ...
 import {BaseModal} from 'css-modules-treeshaking'